stijn-dejongh/ars-rethorica/manuscript/book1chapter1.md

 [^^0_8]: κοινότερον : or, “more intelligible to the ordinary man.”

-[^^0_9]: The case as a rule being a matter of personal indifference, the judges are likely to be led away by the arguments whichThe case as a rule being a matter of personal indifference, the judges are likely to be led away by the arguments which seem most plausible.
+[^^0_9]: The case as a rule being a matter of personal indifference, the judges are likely to be led away by the arguments which seem most plausible.

 [^^0_10]: Exact scientific proof (Exact scientific proof ( ἀπόδειξις ), which probable proof ( πίστις ) only to a certain extent resembles.

-[^^0_11]: Dialectic here apparently includes logic generally, the “part” being either theDialectic here apparently includes logic generally, the
+[^^0_11]: Dialectic here apparently includes logic generally, the “part” being either the Analytica Priori , which deals with the syllogism, or the
-“part” being either the Analytica Priori , which deals with the syllogism, or the Sophistici Elenchi , on Fallacies.
+Sophistici Elenchi, on Fallacies.

 [^^0_12]: ἔνδοξα , “resting on opinion”; defined in the Topics (1.1) as “things generally admitted by all, or by most men, or by the wise, and by all or most of these, or by the most notable and esteemed.”

-[^^0_13]: διότι either = ὅτι , “that”; or, (it is clear) “why.”
+[^^0_13]: διότι either = ὅτι, “that”; or, (it is clear) “why.”

-[^^0_14]: Almost equivalent to demonstration or strictly logical proof.Almost equivalent to demonstration or strictly logical proof.
+[^^0_14]: Almost equivalent to demonstration or strictly logical proof.

 [^^0_15]: 1.2.
 The1.2.
 The Topics is a treatise in eight books on Dialectic and drawing conclusions from probabilities.

-[^^0_16]: The early sophistical definition was “the art of persuasion.”The early sophistical definition was “the art of persuasion.”
+[^^0_16]: The early sophistical definition was “the art of persuasion.”

-[^^0_17]: The essence of sophistry consists in the moralThe essence of sophistry consists in the moral purpose, the deliberate use of fallacious arguments.
+[^^0_17]: The essence of sophistry consists in the moral purpose, the deliberate use of fallacious arguments.
 In Dialectic, the dialectician has the power or faculty of making use of them when he pleases; when he does so deliberately, he is called a sophist.
 In Rhetoric, this distinction does not exist; he who uses sound arguments as well as he who uses false ones are both known as rhetoricians.